 5. Fresh air when eating

-If the lemon isn’t cutting it for you or you don’t want to advertise that you’re pregnant by taking large sniffs of a lemon, Melanie says a bit of fresh air can help.
+If the lemon isn’t cutting it for you, or you don’t want to advertise that you’re pregnant by taking large sniffs of a lemon, Melanie says a bit of fresh air can help too.

 “Eating outside or near an open window is another way to help with the smell side of things,” she says.

 6. Get someone else to cook

-Why put yourself through the torture of all those smells and textures causing you so much grief?
+Why put yourself through the torture of all those smells and textures that are already causing you so much grief?
 Enlisting someone else to do the cooking is a great way to avoid this.